oduwsdl/sumgram/README.md

 ```
 last ngram with min_df = 0.01 (index/DF/DF-Rate): release transcript (1321/6/0.0101)
 ```
-indicates that the last term (1,321st term) occurred in 6 documents (DF = 6, DF-Rate = 0.0101).
+indicates that the last ngram ("release transcript" - 1,321st ngram) occurred in 6 documents (DF = 6, DF-Rate = 0.0101).
 So terms with `DF < 0.01` were discard from the vocabulary.
 Therefore, the user could increase `min_df` if a DF of 6 is still considered small.
 In contrast, the user could decrease `min_df` if a DF of 5 is considered big.

 ## Usage
 ### Basic usage: